zanamama/code-refactor/README.md

 ## My Task

 **Refactoring** existing code (improving it without changing what it does) to meet a certain set of standards or to implement a new technology is a common task for front-end and junior developers.
 For this particular homework assignment, a marketing agency has hired me to refactor an existing site to make it more accessible.

-> **Important**: When working with someone else's code, I should adhere to the **Scout Rule**&mdash;always leave the code a little cleaner than when you found it.
+> **Important**:

 An increasingly important consideration for businesses, web **accessibility** ensures that people with disabilities can access a website using assistive technologies like video captions, screen readers, and braille keyboards.
 Accessibility is good for business&mdash;for one thing, accessible sites rank higher in search engines like Google.
 It also helps companies avoid litigation, which might arise if people with disabilities can't access a website.